 Zverev's lawyer rejects assault accusations during trial in Berlin

-Alexander Zverev's lawyer has reject all assault accusations against the tennis player in a trial that started in Berlin on Friday while he playing at the French Open grand slam.
+Alexander Zverev's lawyer has reject all assault accusations against the tennis player in a trial that started in Berlin on Friday while he's playing at the French Open grand slam.

 The Olympic champion from Germany is appealing against a €450,000 ($487,870) penalty order on assault charges.